kodamap/face_reidentification_demo/README.md

 At first, you need to create face Database.

-Here is an example of registraiton faces from csv file
+Here is an example of face registration from csv file.

 ### 1. Download Face images from CelebA